hasindu-k/todo-app-vue-laravel/README.md

 ## 👨‍💼 Author

-Built with ❤️ by \[Your Name] as part of a technical test challenge.
+Built with ❤️ by [Hasindu Koshitha](https://github.com/hasindu-k) as part of a technical test challenge.

 ---